ibm-cloud-docs/EventStreams/eventstreams152.md

 ```
 {: codeblock}

-For example, an error response on the Standard plan:
+And an error response on the Standard plan:

 ```
 {